 Thematic/Lens investing focuses on issue areas where social and/or environmental needs offer commercial growth opportunities for market rate return.
 AJL is investing to support the United Nations Sustainable Development Goals #10 "Reduced Inequalities" and #11 "Sustainable Cities and Communities."
-As of 12/31/2019, to support this commitment, 10% of AJL’s portfolio was invested in Pax World Global Green Fund and CRA Qualified Investment Fund.
+As of 12/31/2023, to support this commitment, 15% of AJL’s portfolio was invested in Pax World Global Green Fund, CCM Community Impact Bond Fund and Adasina Social Capital.

 Impact First investments emphasize the optimization of social and/or environmental needs (ie: MRI or PRI) which may result in financial tradeoff.
-As of 12/31/2019, $189,197.54 (or 1%) of AJL’s portfolio is invested in two PRIs.
-Our goal is to deploy 10% of our portfolio, or approximately $1,600,000 in PRIs and MRIs over the next 8 – 10 years.
+As of 12/31/2023, $364,215 (or 2.5%) of AJL’s portfolio is committed to five PRIs.
+Our goal is to deploy up to 10% of our portfolio, or approximately $1,500,000 in PRIs and MRIs.
 Visit this page to learn more about AJL’s current direct investments.

 Philanthropic investments are grants where social needs outweigh any consideration for financial return.
-As of 12/31/2019, $664,000 were distributed as non-recoverable grants to nonprofit organizations that serve families and youth in education, human services and healthcare.
+AJL distributed $470,000 as non-recoverable grants to nonprofit organizations that serve families and youth in education, human services and healthcare.
 Visit this page to learn more about AJL's grantmaking process.

 Exclusionary screening involves filtering out companies based on revenue derived from a specific activity.
 AJL’s entire portfolio has been screened to exclude investments in abortion, adult entertainment, alcohol and tobacco, firearms and gambling.